7RU7H/Archive/Social-Engineering/Social-Engineering.md

 Intimidation
 - Intimidation at its best when the victim does the most mental effort to:
-	- conform to a understandly fear inducing Narratological directionalism (leading someone to a cliff to lets them mentalise the outcomes)
+	- conform to a understanding about fear inducing Narratological directionalism (leading someone to a cliff to lets them mentalisation of the outcomes)
 	- easily visualise outcomes use of euphemistic language
 	- understandable, but brief
 	- vocal and syntactic control to
+- [Lazy Eye](https://www.youtube.com/watch?v=uWCH9unC0Wc) for the Critical Hit!

 Protections and Mitigation:
 - Buy time to think objectively